amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

       Provide :code:`coefs` pointer to initial coefficients while calling :ref:`da_linmod_fit_start_? <da_linmod_fit_start>`

-Typical Workflow for Linear Models
+Typical workflow for linear models
 ==================================

 The standard way of computing a linear model using AOCL-DA is as follows.